Many different germs, called viruses, cause colds. Symptoms of the common cold include:

 The flu is an infection of the nose, throat, and lungs caused by the influenza virus.

-Below are some questions you may want to ask your child’s doctor or nurse to help you take care of your child’s cold or flu.
+Below are some questions you may want to ask your child's doctor or nurse to help you take care of your child with a cold or the flu.

 What are the symptoms of a cold?
 What are the symptoms of the flu?
 How can I tell them apart?

 Can other people become sick from being around my child?
 How can I prevent that?
 What should I do if I have other young children at home?
 How about somebody who is elderly?

 When will my child start to feel better?
-When should I worry that their symptoms have not gone away?
+When should I worry if my child's symptoms have not gone away?

 What should my child eat or drink?
 How much?
 How will I know if my child is not drinking enough?

 What medicines can I buy at the store to help with my child's symptoms?

 Will antibiotics make my child's symptoms go away faster?
 Are there medicines that can make the flu go away faster?

-How can I keep a child from getting a cold or the flu?
+How can I keep my child from getting a cold or the flu?